June is so special ... it has three birthstones!

 If the back of the stone is covered then the stone appears blue, as the blue light is reflected out of the stone, hence Blue Rainbow Moonstone – this is the same stone but appearing to be a different colour.

-Moonstone is supposed to help us tap into our intuition and harness our feminine side.
-Helping connect us to our nurturing side, it is therefore said to be beneficial in motherhood.
+Moonstone is supposed to hold healing powers by helping us tap into our intuition and harness our feminine side.
+Helping connect us to our nurturing qualities, it is therefore said to be beneficial in motherhood.